 Para-alpine skiing has three main classification categories: visually impaired, standing and sitting.
 Male and female athletes with a physical disability such as a spinal-cord injury, cerebral palsy, amputation and visual impairment compete within these categories.

 * Para-alpine skiing is governed by the International Paralympic Committee (IPC) through the International Paralympic Alpine Skiing Committee (IPCAS).
-The rules of the International Ski Federation (FIS) are used alongside IPC rules and regulations for all para-alpine events.
+IPC rules and regulations are used for all para-alpine events.

 In all visually impaired classes, a guide is mandatory; the competitor and the guide are a team.
 Blind skiers are directed down the course by guides skiing in front using only voice signals or radio communication.

 No physical contact between the guide and competitor is allowed during the race.
-The distance between guide and athlete in technical events (slalom and giant slalom) must not exceed two direction changes, and in speed events (downhill and super-G) must not exceed one direction change.
+The distance between guide and athlete in slalom must be less three (3) gates and less than two (2) gates for GS, SG and DH, excluding delay gates and vertical combinations.

 All competitors in the completely blind class (B1) must wear approved blacked-out goggles during the competition.